Meet Dr. David Leever

-Although Dr. David Leever was born in Michigan, he grew up in Tampa, attending Woodrow Wilson Jr. High School and H.B.
+Although Dr. David Leever was born in Michigan, he grew up in Tampa, and attended Woodrow Wilson Jr. High School and H.B.
 Plant High School.
-He received his Bachelor of Science degree from the University of South Florida, his Doctor of Dental Surgery degree from Emory University, School of Dentistry in Atlanta, and completed his residency in orthodontics at the University of Pennsylvania in Philadelphia.
+He received his Bachelor of Science from the University of South Florida, his Doctorate of Dental Surgery from Emory University School of Dentistry in Atlanta, and completed his residency in orthodontics at the University of Pennsylvania in Philadelphia.

 Dr. Leever utilizes his experience and innovation to create customized plans of treatment tailored to the unique characteristics of each individual patient.
-He employs cutting-edge technology, such as 3D technology, custom-constructed lingual Incognito™ braces, Invisalign® clear aligner braces, and PROPEL orthodontic micro-osteoperforation technology to accelerate the biology of tooth movement and shorten treatment times, as well as the traditional braces techniques.
+He employs cutting-edge tools, such as 3D technology, custom-constructed lingual Incognito™ braces, Invisalign® clear aligner braces, and PROPEL orthodontic micro-osteoperforation technology to accelerate the biology of tooth movement and shorten treatment times, as well as traditional braces.

 Commitment to Community

-Our office gives back to the community through the Smiles Change Lives program by providing orthodontic care for patients whose families otherwise could not afford.
-In addition, Dr. Leever is vice president and sits on the Board of Directors of the Temple Terrace Little League and regularly volunteers his time to provide care at the Christianville Mission Dental Clinic in Gressier, Haiti.
+Our office gives back to the community through the Smiles Change Lives program, which provides orthodontic care for patients whose families otherwise could not afford it.
+In addition, Dr. Leever is vice president and sits on the board of directors of the Temple Terrace Little League and regularly volunteers his time to provide care at the Christianville Mission Dental Clinic in Gressier, Haiti.

 Education and Experience

 - H.B.
 Plant High School – College Preparatory Diploma

 - University of South Florida – Bachelor of Arts, zoology and chemistry major

 - Emory University School of Dentistry – Doctorate of Dental Surgery